zkaddour/Node-Tut/README.md

 I chose to create the database in a docker environment for personal preferences.
 If you wish to do the same you need to follow the following steps (I run windows):

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-- Create and fill the `.env` file based on `.env.example`:
+- Create and fill the `.env.db` file based on `.env.db.example`:

   - `MONGO_INITDB_ROOT_USERNAME`: is the admin username used to access the database.

   - `MONGO_INITDB_ROOT_PASSWORD`: is the admin password used to access the database.

-- Run `docker run --name database -v /db:/data/db -p 6017:27017 --env-file ./.env mongo:latest` in the root directory to initiate the database container.
+- Run `docker run --name database -v db:/data/db -p 6017:27017 --env-file ./.env.db mongo:latest` in the root directory to initiate the database container.
 Do this only on the first time you initialize the project.
-You can add `--it` to access the database shell directly or open a terminal through Docker Desktop.
+You can add the `--it` flag to access the database shell directly or open a terminal through Docker Desktop.

 - In the container shell run `mongosh` to access MongoDB database.